How to Set Up Pay Periods to Work With Pay Dates

 Semi-monthly pay period example

-The main issue here is that the pay period do not line up with work weeks.
-You can see the first pay period has 15 days and the second pay period has 16 days.
-You will notice that on the 15th, 29th, 30th & 31st are “orphaned days”.
+The main issue here is that the pay periods do not line up with work weeks.
+You can see the first pay period has 15 days, and the second pay period has 16 days.
+You will notice that on the 15th, 29th, 30th, and 31st are “orphaned days”.

-On the 15th, the employees work week should have started, this is when days counting toward overtime should have started.
-But many employers erroneously start the work week on the 16th, one day late, thus shorting the employee one day before weekly overtime kicks in.
-The situation is even worse at the end of the month when there are 3 orphaned days.
-What may happen here is that the employee is shorted 3 days before overtime kicks in.
+On the 15th, the employees' workweek should have started, and this is when days counting toward overtime should have started as well.
+But many employers erroneously start the workweek on the 16th, one day late, thus shorting the employee one day before weekly overtime kicks in.
+The situation is even worse at the end of the month, when there are three orphaned days.
+What may errantly happen here is that the employee is shorted three days before overtime kicks in.

-To properly calculate overtime in monthly and semi-monthly pay cycle situations, the employer must establish an official work week and calculate overtime based on the start of the work week, not leaving any orphan days behind.
-When calculating overtime, the employer must determine if the work week starts on the pay period start date.
-If the pay period start date and work week start date match then great, but if not, you will need to pull up the previous pay periods worked hours, and start calculating weekly payroll from the start of the work week.
+To properly calculate overtime in monthly and semimonthly pay cycle situations, an employer must establish an official workweek and calculate overtime based on the start of the workweek, not leaving any orphan days behind.
+When calculating overtime, the employer must determine if the workweek starts on the pay period start date.
+If the pay period start date and workweek start date match, then great, but, if not, you will need to pull up the previous pay periods' worked hours and start calculating weekly payroll from the start of the work week.

-An employee time tracking system is a great way to monitor, create pay periods and produce accurate time cards for your company and employees.
+An employee time tracking system is a great way to monitor hours, create pay periods, and produce accurate timecards for your company and employees.

-• You have the ability to setup your pay period that is geared towards your company.
+• You have the ability to set up any pay period that is right for your company.

 • Once your pay period is finished, you are then able to seamlessly export your time card information over to the payroll department for processing.